Easy integration

 Changes in the Google Sheets are reflected almost instantly in the API endpoints, ensuring data is always up-to-date.

 Neat!
 This seems very similar to Sheety[0], which I've used a bunch of times before (and found a few bugs...).
 Do you have any plans to open source?
-[0]https://sheety.co. - Source: Hacker News / about 1 year ago
+[0]https://sheety.co. - Source: Hacker News / over 1 year ago

-Well there’s https://sheety.co that provides an api to write to google sheets.
+Well thereโs https://sheety.co that provides an api to write to google sheets.
 You just need to set up the fetch mechanism on your web page.
 Source: over 2 years ago

 Calling a 3rd party API: There is a complete ecosystem providing "google-sheets-as-DB".
 I personally tested and recommend https://sheetson.com/ but there are a lot more with free tiers https://sheetsu.com/ https://sheety.co/.
-Source: about 3 years ago
+Source: over 3 years ago

 There are many ways to do this these days.
 One way being uploading said file into google sheet, then use a service like https://sheetdb.io/ or https://sheety.co/ to turn it into an API.
 Boom, consumable REST API in seconds.
-Source: about 4 years ago
+Source: over 4 years ago

 Yes with https://sheety.co/ it's pretty easy.
 You could also use google's api's, but in my experience it's a lot more fiddling with the authentication and reading through their docs.
-Source: about 4 years ago
+Source: over 4 years ago

 The biggest question, IMHO, is where you're going to store the data.
 My suggestion would be a Google Sheet spreadsheet, coupled with this API: https://sheety.co/ More broadly my suggestion would be to store the data elsewhere and access it through HTTP GET calls in Tasker so that you can also access/edit/manage the data from outside of Tasker, but if you wanted to keep things entirely on your phone, I'm pretty...
-Source: about 4 years ago
+Source: over 4 years ago

 Do you know an article comparing Sheety to other products?